Professor Peter Shergold AC

 Peter was made a Member in the Order of Australia (AM) for public service on Australia Day 1996 and was presented with the Centenary Medal in 2003.
 In 2007, he received Australia’s highest award, the Companion in the Order of Australia (AC) for service to the community.

-Celebrating its 28th anniversary in 2017, Western Sydney University is a research-led metropolitan university operating over multiple teaching campuses in Western Sydney.
+Celebrating its 29th anniversary in 2018, Western Sydney University is a research-led metropolitan university operating over multiple teaching campuses in Western Sydney – one of Australia’s fastest growing regions, and home to over two million people.

 Although a young university, Western Sydney University has a long tradition of providing higher education for over 200 years through its predecessor institutions.